michaelpatrickpurcell/prophecy/README.md

 A _Scene_ is a part of the story that describes the events that happen at single time and place.
 The players make a _Check_ to determine the _Outcome_ of each Scene.
 Every Scene has the following components:
   - ___Objective___ -
     A narrative description of what the Characters are trying to accomplish during the Scene.
-If the Characters accomplish their Objective then the Outcome is a _Success_ and the Scene is resolved successfully.
+If the Characters accomplish the Scene's Objective then the Outcome is a _Success_ and the Scene is resolved successfully.
 Otherwise the Outcome is a _Failure_ and the Scene is resolved unsuccessfully.
   - ___Setting___ -
     The time and place at which the Scene occurs.
 The Setting includes the Objects and Aspects that appear in the Scene.
   - ___Difficulty Rating___ -